hatenn/HogwartsLegacy-Internal/README.md

 Instructions:
 If you want to hook ProcessEvent you have to compile minhook and link against it.
 Otherwise just don't use the hooking.

+More very useful info being added by other people in this thread: https://www.unknowncheats.me/forum/unreal-engine-4-a/570707-hogwarts-legacy-uworld-internal.html